joerg-schneider/airtunnel/pypi-description.rst

 Getting started
 ---------------
-To get started, we warmly recommended to read the `Airtunnel introduction article`_ and the `Airtunnel tutorial`_
+To get started, we warmly recommended to read the `Airtunnel introduction article`_ and the `Airtunnel tutorial`_.
+Also check out the `demo project`_.

 Installation
 ------------